 Working Out with Cerebral Palsy

-In this What CP Looks Like’s Facebook live video, we talked cerebral palsy workout tips and much more!
+In this video, we talked cerebral palsy workout tips and much more!
 You’ll see some of my favorite — and not so favorite LOL! — pieces of equipment (I’m holding a foam roller, which is great for stretching).
 And, you’ll hear what types of exercises my viewers do to keep their CP bodies flexible, fit and strong!
-I reveal the special guest — a Para athlete with CP who is Enabled Not Disabled — I’ll interview for part two of this discussion.
-Stay tuned!
+I reveal my upcoming special guest — the founder of Enabled Not Disabled — who I interviewed here.

 I firmly believe that a life-long habit of consistent exercise helped maintain my high function level.
 It’s important to learn about your body and how exercise can help the effects of cerebral palsy as you or your loved one ages.
-Don’t wait until it’s too late — get moving and remember:
+Don’t wait until it’s too late — get moving today!
+Oh, and check out my 2023 interview with TODAY Show Fitness Contributor Stephanie Mansour here.